Divjee/CommonHolidays/README.md

-The response of such request will be the common holidays on the same date with China(CH) and Latvia(LV)
+The response of such request will be the common holidays on the same date with Switzerland(CH) and Latvia(LV)

 ![RESPONSE](https://user-images.githubusercontent.com/99561972/205029404-a0044d2f-d30b-4c13-afe0-089236870a8d.PNG)